tinnystudios/Beat-Showdown/Beat-Showdown-Project/Assets/_Project/Scripts/Items/Readme.md

 }
 ```

-3. Finally a way to see it, Create an Asset
+3. Finally a way to see it, Create an Asset.
 This asset is a Scriptable Object in the Editor, giving access to edit the PotionModel

 ```
 [CreateAssetMenu]
 public class PotionAsset : ItemAssetBase<PotionModel>